jwoehr/goublu/README.md

 	* F4 saves the entire session's output to a file `/tmp/goublu.out.`_xxx..._
 		* Output announces the save file name
 		* You can do this as many times as you like during a session, a new file is created each time.
+	* F5 expands a macro you set in the properties file.
 	* F9 rotates through previous commands wrapping.
 * Completion
 	* Ctrl-Space at the end of a partial command name rotates through completions, if any.
+* F1 shows Goublu help.

 ## Notes